CMC — Critical Metals and Circularity

 The common-good rule

-Everything that convenes, informs, or connects the community — the forum, the platform, the media — operates at cost-recovery or under member-majority ownership.
+Everything that convenes, informs, or connects the collective — the forum, the platform, the media — operates at cost-recovery or under member-majority ownership.
 Nothing in the middle extracts.
 That's not a value statement; it's how the entities are legally structured.

 III